DFE-Digital/get-into-teaching-app/app/views/content/three-things-to-help-you-get-into-teaching.md

 <div id="get-free-one-to-one-advice-from-a-teacher-training-adviser" class="numbered-heading">
   <span class="pink-number">3</span>
-  <h2>Get free one-to-one advice from a teacher training adviser</h2>
+  <h2 class="heading-l">Get free one-to-one advice from a teacher training adviser</h2>
 </div>

 All our teacher training advisers are experienced teachers who can provide you with support through the whole process of preparing and applying for teacher training.